Victor Fung (businessman)

-Victor Fung Kwok-king GBM GBS CBE (馮國經; sometimes Victor K. Fung; born 1945, Hong Kong) is the Group Chairman of Li & Fung group of companies.
+Victor Fung Kwok-king GBM GBS CBE (馮國經; sometimes Victor K. Fung; born 16 October 1945, Hong Kong) is the Group Chairman of Li & Fung group of companies.
 Together with his brother William, he owns a controlling stake of 32% in the business, which was founded by his grandfather.

 He has held a number of public and other offices, including chairman of the Airport Authority Hong Kong, Hong Kong University Council and the Greater Pearl River Delta Business Council.
+The University of Hong Kong conferred an honorary Doctor of Laws degree on him in 1997, declaring "Our community has no dearth of captains of commerce; in Dr Victor Fung Kwok King we have a veritable admiral or five-stargeneral of commerce and entrepreneurship."

 Education

 Fung has Bachelor of Science and Master of Science degrees in electrical engineering from MIT.
 After earning a PhD in business economics from Harvard Business School, he stayed there as a professor of finance.
 For his early education, he enrolled in King George V School in Hong Kong.

+Fung was the eldest son of Fung Hon Chu and his mother, Lee Pui Yiu, was a prominent member of the Western District Women's Welfare Association.
+Fung was the third generation of the Fung family in the Li & Fung Group.
+He attended the Primary Section of Ling Fung Secondary School in Happy Valley (he entered Primary One in 1951, which was opened in 1951) and graduated from King George V School (Secondary Section) in 1962.
+He passed the University of London Entrance Examination in 1962, obtaining a distinction in six out of nine subjects and a good grade in three subjects; he went to the Massachusetts Institute of Technology from the same year onwards for a Bachelor's Degree in Industrial Management, and obtained a Master's Degree in Electrical Engineering in 1966.
+In 1966, he obtained a Master's degree in Electrical Engineering.
+In 1970, he obtained a PhD in Business Economics from Harvard University, where he was a professor, and returned to Hong Kong in 1974 to join the family-owned Li & Fung Group.
+He is currently the Chairman of the Fung Group.
+Fung and his brother, Fung Kwok Lun, hold 70% of the shares of Li & Fung.